davidawad/davidawad.github.io/src/content/blog/regulating-intelligence-is-dumb.md

   - computing
   - policy
 ogImage: "/assets/img/gpu_lonestar.jpeg"
-description: "We approach the clothes packing problem and do some basic comparison for optimal clothing choice and organization."
+description: "Here we tackle the core of the arguments for regulating AI and establish that they're immoral, impractial, illegal and only serve to hurt the United States."
 ---

 ![](/assets/img/gpu_lonestar.jpeg)